andrewacashner/hearingfaithms/chapters/chapter-3.md

 How, then, does the composer turn the musical-theological conceits of this poem into actual *musica instrumentalis*?

-In any example of sung poetry, we may distinguish three aspects of text setting: text projection, depiction, and expression.
-^[**XXX**  cite Burkholder for the latter two ]
+First, Padilla makes sure that congregants can hear and understand the sounds and structures of the poem.
-In text projection, a composer projects the words clearly according to their prosody and grammatical structure, and sets them to memorable melodic and rhythmic patterns, so that listeners can hear and understand the words of the poem.
+He projects the words clearly according to their prosody and grammatical structure, and sets them to memorable melodic and rhythmic patterns.
-In text depiction, a composer uses musical techniques (in this period, often musical-rhetorical figures) to paint or represent the meaning of the text in a symbolic way, such as in madrigalisms.
-Text expression encompasses a variety of ways that a composer can communicate the feeling, mood, and meaning of the text to listeners, including the use of affective or other stylistic topics or anything that makes the listener feel and experience the meaning of the text.

-Padilla's setting of this poem is a tour-de-force of text depiction, but it also demonstrates careful attention to text projection.
+Second, he depicts the meaning of the words through musical symbols and figures that correspond to concepts and imagery in the text (i.e., "madrigalisms").
+Third, he uses different stylistic registers and topics (that is, allusions to other pre-existing styles of music) to further both projection and depiction, as well as to instill an affective experience in the listener that matches with the goals of the poem.

+Padilla projects the formal structure of the poem through musical structures.
 This approach fits with an aesthetic of Tridentine clarity in presenting the text, as well as with traditions from Spanish popular and theatrical traditions of singing poetry, especially traditions of adapting stock melodic formulas for singing *romance* poetry.
 ^[**XXX**  cite ]

-##### Text Projection

-The formal structure of the musical setting is closely linked to that of the poem.
-[@Cashner:WLSCM32, **XXX**]
 The poem begins with an introductory section, which will be useful to label *introducción* as many poetry imprints of other villancicos do.
 The *introducción* consists of two six-line strophes, each followed by the same *respuesta* or response of a four-line strophe.
 The placement of rests and repeat markings in the performing parts makes clear that the *respuesta* is sung after each of the six-line strophes.
-^[**XXX**  distinguish from other edition, performance ] The whole *introducción* is in the poetic meter of *romance* in *-a -a*: this means that every line is eight syllables long, and that there is assonance in the last two vowels of the even-numbered lines.
+^[**XXX**  distinguish from other edition, performance ] An *estribillo* follows, which is repeated after the two *coplas*.

+Padilla's declamation in the *introducción* projects the poetic structure of *romance* closely.
+In *romance* poetry every line is eight syllables long, and there is assonance in the last two vowels of the even-numbered lines (here in *-a -a*).
 ^[**XXX**  cite metrica ]
-Thus the poem uses *-a -a* assonance in *canta*, *disonancias*, *monarca*, and so on.

-Another way to think of *romance* poetry is more similar to traditional poetic forms in other languages, such as Old English and Germanic poetry---as sixteen-syllable lines, with a *caesura* in the middle and assonance at the end.
+Though conventionally written in four-line strophes, this type of poetry could also be shown like the similar traditional forms in Old English and Germanic poetry---as sixteen-syllable lines, with a *caesura* in the middle and assonance at the end.
-^[**XXX**  cite crestomatia, romance publications, Old English, German exx ] In other words, the beginning of this villancico would probably have been arranged like this (partly because of narrow columns in the typographical layout):
+^[**XXX**  cite crestomatia, romance publications, Old English, German exx ] Padilla sets the text as though it were arranged like this:

-> Voces, las de la capilla,\
-> cuenta con lo que se canta,\
-> que es músico el rey, y nota\
-> las más breves disonancias\
-> a lo de Jesús infante\
-> y a lo de David monarca.

-But it could also be arranged like this:

 -------------------------       ----------------------------
 Voces, las de la capilla,       cuenta con lo que se canta,